 Mothers of Multiples East Columbus: Support and social group for mothers of multiples.
 Meets 7 p.m. second Thursday of the month at Messiah Lutheran Church, 1200 Waggoner Road, Reynoldsburg. ecmom.org

-“My” Food-Allergy Support Group: A group for parents of children dealing with life-threatening food allergies.
-Monthly meetings, occasional nonfood family activities and a private email group for additional support, sharing of concerns, successes, copingstrategies, resources and tools.
+“My” Food-Allergy Support Group: A group for parents of children dealing with severe food allergies.
+Group meetings, online support and occasional nonfood family activities.
+Provides a chance to learn about other families’ experiences, emotional support, and the opportunity to share concerns, successes and coping strategies.
 Contact Dena Friedel at email@example.com.

 Parental Alienation Support Group: For moms and dads who had a good relationship with their child until something negative happened in their relationship with the other parent, such as a divorce.
 Meets monthly. sites.google.com/site/centralohiopa

 Parents Anonymous of Ohio: Part of a worldwide network, this weekly family strengthening support group is open to anyone in a parenting role.
 Meals are provided for parents and their children (up to age 18), who can attend the Parents Anonymous children and youth group.
 Meets 6-8 p.m.
 Wednesdays at Child Development Council of Franklin County Inc. G. Tyree Head Start Center, 1077 Lexington Ave., Columbus. parentsanonymous.org